How to open a savings account for kids (plus tips)

 Make an initial deposit

 Many credit unions or banks require you to make an initial deposit when opening a savings account.
 A great time to start an account is when your child is born so that you can store any money they’ve received from family or friends.
-However, you can start your child’s account at any time by making the deposit from your own account on behalf of your child, or start it with money they've received as a gift from a specific event or brithday.
+However, you can start your child’s account at any time by making the deposit from your own account on behalf of your child, or start it with money they've received as a gift from a specific event or birthday.

 This is also a good time to link any other necessary accounts.
 For example, some parents might want to link their checking account with a child's account to transfer funds for birthdays, allowances or chores.